GLOBAL MARKETS-Europe breathes easier after second wave wipeouts

 By Marc Jones

-Conditions were still choppy.
-South Korea and China's bourses had pulled Asia down for a second day after the tech-heavy Nasdaq fell out of its recent stellar range, so it was a relief for traders to see Europe stabilise.
+Conditions were still choppy with South Korea and China pulling Asia down for a second day and tech-heavy Nasdaq now out of its recent stellar range, so it was a relief for traders to see Europe and U.S. futures stabilise.

-Travel and leisure stocks saw 0.3% falls to add to Monday's 5.2% plunge, however, and as investors stayed close to safety, yields on Germany's government bonds held near six-week lows and the dollar rose =USD.
+Travel and leisure stocks saw 0.3% falls to add to Monday's 5.2% plunge and S&P futures were also a touch weaker.
+As investors stayed close to safety, yields on Germany's government bonds held near six-week lows and the dollar inched up =USD.
 GVD/EUR

 "The market won't like it.
 The base case was that the second wave wouldn't be as bad as the first... but the fourth quarter will be now another quarter with stringent restrictions and there are going to be an increasing number of economic victims," he said.

-Concerns surfaced in the currency market, with both the euro EUR= and Britain's pound down around 0.3% GBP= against the dollar.
+Concerns had surfaced in the currency market, with both the euro EUR= and Britain's pound falling as much as 0.3% GBP= against the dollar.

-UK Prime Minister Boris Johnson will encourage Britons on Tuesday to go back to working from home, along with new curbs on pubs, bars and restaurants.
+UK Prime Minister Boris Johnson told Britons on Tuesday to go back to working from home, along with new curbs on pubs, bars and restaurants that he said could be in place for as long as six months without some form of COVID vaccine.

-This came as France saw its seven-day daily rolling case count rise above 10,000 for the first time over the weekend, Italy introduced more mandatory testing and Germany describe the situation as "worrying".
+This came as France saw its seven-day daily rolling case count rise above 10,000 for the first time over the weekend, Madrid had called in the army, Italy introduced more mandatory testing and Germany described the situation as "worrying".

-"Markets globally have run hard on the weight of huge liquidity, so it's not surprising to see a pullback in some valuations," said James Rosenberg, an EL&C Baillieu advisor in Sydney.
+"Markets globally have run hard on the weight of huge liquidity, so it's not surprising to see a pullback in some valuations," said James Rosenberg, an EL&C Baillieu adviser in Sydney.

 "Add in uncertainty with U.S. elections and another COVID wave in Europe ... it unsettles investors."

-Concerns are also growing about a delay in U.S. stimulus measures after Congress has remained deadlocked for weeks over the size and shape of another coronavirus-response bill, on top of the roughly $3 trillion already enacted into law.
+Concerns are also growing about a delay in U.S. stimulus measures as Congress remains deadlocked for weeks over the size and shape of another coronavirus-response bill, on top of the roughly $3 trillion already enacted into law.

 Global assetshttp://tmsnrt.rs/2jvdmXl